Burny

-Burny is a sub-brand of Fernandes Guitars.
-Initially used on their range of Gibson replica guitars produced by Fernandes Guitars, it was also used as a name on some of their 1970s strat copies (Burny Olds and Burny Custom) and later used as a brand line for original designs.
+Burny is a brand of electric guitars produced by Fernandes Guitars.
+Initially used on their range of Gibson replica guitars, the Burny brand was also used as a name on some of their 1970s Stratocaster copies (Burny Olds and Burny Custom) and later used as a brand line for original designs.

 History

 The Fernandes company was established in 1969 in Japan.
 Its Burny brand was used for the Gibson replica guitars while the Fernandes brand was used for the Fender replica guitars.
 Fernandes initially made acoustic guitars and started making electric guitars in late 1973.
 The Burny Les Paul models first appeared in 1975.
-Steve Jones from the Sex Pistols has used Burny guitars as has Hideto Matsumoto from X Japan, Mike Clark of Suicidal Tendencies, Robert Fripp of King Crimson, Steve Hackett of Genesis, Billie Joe of Green Day and Duff McKagan in his side project Loaded.
+Steve Jones from the Sex Pistols has used Burny guitars as has Hide from X Japan, Mike Clark of Suicidal Tendencies, Robert Fripp of King Crimson, Steve Hackett of Genesis, Billie Joe of Green Day and Duff McKagan in his side project Loaded.
 Andy Latimer of Camel also uses a flame top Burny Super Grade as his main Les Paul-style guitar.

 Chris Rockson of The Pyratz also uses Burny Les Pauls, including a rare Purple tiger finished Studio.